fyodor-org-uk/fyodor/random-generators/index.md

 ---
 layout: default
 image: dice-splash
-tagline: “Much unhappiness has come into the world because of bewilderment and things left unsaid.”
+tagline: “Much unhappiness has come into the world because of bewilderment and things left unsaid”
 title: Random Data Generators
 ---